 Technical and regulatory compliance requirements

-Financial institutions, White says, should pay particular attention to the following regulatory compliance requirements and changes, each of which can have significant potential financial ramifications: the USA PATRIOT Act, Comprehensive Capital Analysis and Review (CCAR), Financial Industry Regulatory Authority (FINRA), Consumer Financial Protection Bureau (CFPB) and the Office of the Comptroller of Currency (OCC).
+Anti-money laundering analysts must be knowledgeable in forensic accounting, statistical data mining and risk management.
+Financial institutions are advised to keep pace with regulatory compliance requirements and changes from the USA PATRIOT Act, Comprehensive Capital Analysis and Review (CCAR), Financial Industry Regulatory Authority (FINRA), Consumer Financial Protection Bureau (CFPB) and the Office of the Comptroller of Currency (OCC).